 This document is designed to help you prepare for the upcoming workshop.
 Please, let us know if you have questions.
-We want to help everyone feel as relaxed and excited as possible as we embark on this wonderful adventure together.
+We want to help everyone feel as relaxed and as excited as possible as we embark on this wonderful adventure together.

 We found the Icelandic natives to be extremely friendly, helpful and genuine.
 The area is very safe for travelers.
 We will be travelling mostly along the West coast and South shore of the island.
 Most areas that we drive through and visit are in rural areas.
 As we drive to our destination points we will be traveling through small towns from time to time.
 These are nice stops to use the restroom, grab coffee, snacks and meals when needed.
 Due to the long-lasting “Golden Hour” light, we have plenty of time to stop when needed.

-- Minimum of one DSLR Camera Body
+- Minimum of one DSLR or mirrorless Camera Body

 - Wide angle lens (16mm or wider for full frame cameras, approximately 12mm for crop sensor) - 2.8 is very helpful for night and aurora borealis images.
 This is not required however.
 F4 will do the trick, but 2.8 will be better.